BozhidarHr/Car-dealership-Django/README.md

  pip install -r requirements.txt
  ```
  5.Run migrations to set up database
- Note: You can run the default python database - sqlite, though you'd have to adjust the settings.
+ Note: You can run the default django database - sqlite, though you'd have to adjust the settings.
 Otherwise the project uses PostgreSQL.
  ```bash
  python manage.py migrate
  ```